100phlecs/tailwind_formatter/README.md

   ]
 ```

-Make sure to run `mix deps.get` and also `mix compile` to load in the plugin.
+Then run `mix deps.get` and also `mix compile` to load in the plugin.

 After that, run the formatter with `mix format`.